We take a look at the most dangerous mountains in the world and what it is that makes them so deadly

 There have been relatively few deaths on the mountain, but there have been countless injuries and over 20 unsuccessful attempts between the two successful expeditions.
 Despite the comparably low fatality rate, Baintha Brakk continues to claim lives when attempts are made and as such is widely considered one of the most dangerous mountains in the world.

 Lying on the India-Nepal border, Kangchenjunga is the highest mountain in India, second highest in Nepal and third highest in the world.
 Since the 1990s, around 22% of summiteers (roughly one in five) have died on Kangchenjunga, making it one of the most dangerous mountains in the world.
-At least 53 deaths have been recorded on Kangchenjunga including five in 2013 and a further three in 2014.
+At least 53 deaths have been recorded on Kangchenjunga including five in 2013, a further three in 2014 and another in 2022.

 Elevation: 4,478m (14,692ft)